 This essay first appeared in Parent Co on April 3, 2017.
-This publication went out of business in early 2018.
-It was not my fault.
+This publication was purchased by Motherly Magazine in March 2018.

 Life’s journey is not to arrive at the grave safely in a well-preserved body, but rather to skid in sideways, totally worn out, shootin’…what a ride! – Anonymous